LSC-Conroe Center Machining Technology Department

 The Job Market

 Machining is considered an evolving occupation and most likely to provide future employment growth and economic competitiveness in Texas.
-According to the America’s Career InfoNet Occupation Report, there will be a nine percent increase in new jobs in this field through 2020.
-In Texas, machinists can make an average of $18 per hour to start and up to $29 per hour with experience, plus special overtime pay of time and a half.
-Many companies provide medical insurance for the employee and sometimes for their families for an additional amount.
+With improvements in technologies, such as CNC machine tools, autoloaders, high-speed machining, and lights-out manufacturing, machinists will still be required to set up, monitor, and maintain these systems (OOH).
+In addition to salary and hourly wages, many companies provide medical insurance for the employee and sometimes for their families for an additional amount.
 Other benefits include paid vacation, sick days, and holidays.